Diamante-Smith/Active-Directory/README.md

 - Hit Save

-- Go to your Virtual Machines in Azure and click the box next to Client-1 and press restart at the top
+- Then go to your Virtual Machines in Azure click the box next to Client-1 and press restart at the top

+- From here we will attempt to log in to Client 1 and attempt to ping DC-1's private IP address

+(insert pic 17:15)

+- Click on Client 1 in Azure and copy its Public IP address

 -